CIDRAM/Docs/readme.en.md

 #### "supplementary_cache_options" (Category)
 Supplementary cache options.

-*Currently, this is extremely experimental, and mightn't behave as expected!
-For the moment, I recommend ignoring it.*

 ##### "enable_apcu"
 - Specifies whether to try using APCu for caching.
 Default = False.